 In one’s professional life, certain experiences always hold a special place for the entirety of it.
-Some of these can be the first ever job interview, company, day at work, promotion, award, etc. These phases are always memorable and depict an integral part of a person’s work life.
+Some of these can be the first-ever job interview, company, a day at work, promotion, award, etc. These phases are always memorable and depict an integral part of a person’s work life.

 Most importantly, these stages in professional life make up the experience of an employee.
-So, as employers you must understand how to make these experiences better and portray it best.
+So, as employers, you must understand how to make these experiences better and portray them best.
 The solution to this situation is Employee Journey Mapping.

 Professional experiences define the level of employee engagement for employees.
-It is the reason why an individual may revisit a particular scenario or leave out for good.
-Therefore, it is vital to not only have a stronghold on providing fond recollection but also on projecting it.
+It is the reason why an individual may revisit a particular scenario or leave it out for good.
+Therefore, it is vital to have a stronghold on providing fond recollection and projecting it.

 So, let’s get you started with it.

 What is Employee Journey Mapping?

 Employee Journey Mapping is the representation of critical moments that matter in professional life.
 It pinpoints the stages that are of utmost importance for a worker.
 By doing so, this concept helps you understand these situations and how to improve them furthermore.

 Some of these stages in the employee journey are as follows.

 - First Meeting with Manager on a one-to-one basis

 - The Individual’s Birth Day